-One of the major challenges of digital events is the interactivity between participants.
+One of the major challenges of online events is the maximizing interactions between participants.
 How to encourage digital meetings to compensate for the absence of physical meetings?

 In both face-to-face and digital environments, there are two approaches to animating audiences and triggering meetings at events: networking and business meetings.